Laryngeal cancer

 How does laryngeal cancer progress?

 Laryngeal cancer can develop from cancer precursors.
 These are tissue changes in which cells are altered compared to the original tissue.
-If these altered cells grow destructively deep into the tissue, then a malignant laryngeal tumor has developed that can spread to other organs (metastasize).
+If these altered cells grow destructively deep into the tissue, this means that a malignant laryngeal tumor has developed.
+This tumor can then spread to other organs (metastasize).

 Depending on the tumor’s point of origin, the further spread and progression of the laryngeal cancer are different: